shehanrathnayake/clone-versioning-control-system/README.md

 This ```.tar.gz``` file includes ```clone-vcs``` directory and ```clone``` file.
 Simply place ```clone-vcs``` in the ```/opt``` directory and ```clone``` file in the ```/usr/bin``` directory.

-See the README.md inside the [clone-0.7.1-ubuntu-package](clone-0.7.1-ubuntu-package/) directory also.
+See the README.txt inside the [clone-0.7.1-ubuntu-package](clone-0.7.1-ubuntu-package/) directory also.

 ## Clone User Guide